CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Is installed in single devices and clusters.
 - Is a single-user software stack (LDAP is not required).
 - Does not include a TLS configuration.
 It is a localhost install.
 Access is granted via SSH tunnel.
-Refer to: [How to use Carme-demo](#how-to-use-carme-demo).
+Refer to: [How to access Carme-demo](#how-to-access-carme-demo).
 - Is set to work with CPUs (GPU implementation is not included).
 - Works without a login-node (in clusters, only 1 head-node is required).